openstack-archive/fuel-docs/userdocs/fuel-user-guide/configure-environment/post-deployment-settings.rst

    .. note::

-      To restore the last successfully deployed OpenStack settings for your environment, click :guilabel:`Load Deployed`.
-      The :guilabel:`Load Deployed` button does not display for the OpenStack environments with the ``new`` status.
+      To restore the last deployed OpenStack settings for your environment, click :guilabel:`Load Deployed`.
+Fuel displays the :guilabel:`Load Deployed` button only for the successfully deployed OpenStack environments.

 #.
 In the :guilabel:`Dashboard` tab, view :guilabel:`List of changes`
    to deploy.